chaosprint/glicol/README.md

     output
 `
 ```
-- [ ] `0.9.0` better docs/tutorials, music examples and bug fix
+- [x] `0.9.0` robust error handling; redesigned architecture. see the release note
-- [ ] detailed and robust error handling; may swtich to `nom` parser
+- [ ] better docs/tutorials, music examples and bug fix
 - [ ] midi support? better communication between wasm and js
 - [ ] better extension node, vst, web audio development protocol

-> Note that Glicol is still highly experimental, so it can be highly risky for live performances.
+> Note that Glicol is still highly experimental, so it can be risky for live performances.
 The API may also change before version 1.0.0.

 Please let me know in [issues](https://github.com/chaosprint/glicol/issues) or [discussions](https://github.com/chaosprint/glicol/discussions):
 - your thoughts on the experience of glicol